DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

     - **Defined**: a common or standardized risk framework is adopted organization-wide
     - **Integrated**: risk management operations are integrated into business processes, metrics are used to gather effectiveness data, and risk is considered an element in business strategy decisions
     - **Optimized**: risk management focuses on achieving objectives rather than just reacting to external threats; increased strategic planning is geared toward business success rather than just avoiding incidents; and lessons learned are re-integrated into the risk management process
-- 1.10.10 Risk frameworks
+- 1.10.10 Risk frameworks **Focuses on the WHY**
   - A risk framework is a guide or recipe for how risk is to be accessed, resolved, and monitored
+  - provide a structured approach to identifying, assessing, prioritizing and manging risk to guide decision making
+  - provides the overaching structure for making risk informed decisions
   - NIST established the **Risk Management Framework** (RMF) and the **Cybersecurity Framework** (CSF): the CSF is a set of guidelines for mitigating organizational cybersecurity risks, based on existing standards, guidelines, and practices
+  - CSF is aimed at private (commercial) businesses and purely optional
+  - RMF's audience is federal government agencies and is mandatory for thosie to which it applies
   - The RMF is intended as a risk management process to identify and respond to threats, and is defined in three core, interrelated Special Publications:
     - SP 800-37 Rev 2, Risk Management Framework for Information Systems and Organizations
     - SP 800-39, Managing Information Security Risk